5 Quick Tips for Virtual Meetings That Work

 To ensure that the time is truly productive, it is not good enough for people to make a to-do list on the bottom of the agenda and call it good.
 Truly actionable meetings end with action items recorded in a task management or project management system with persons assigned and due dates set for each task.
 If it is a project meeting, the next meeting can begin with a review of the AIs assigned.
 Here are a few project management platforms to consider for your organization: Wrike, Asana, Scoro, BASECAMP, and Proofhub.
-See my previous blog post for more detailed information on virtual meetings and protocols.

 Converting all that wasted time into productive time that moves your mission forward is one of the keys to a culture of engagement and ownership within an organization.
 A culture of high performance is not an accident.
 People are motivated by protocols that honor who they are and what they can contribute.
 Imagine looking forward to meetings because you know something exciting and interesting is going to happen.
 We do!

 A way to turn this around quickly and start using these ideas tomorrow is to click the link for the agenda template, which will make a copy for you.
 Rename the document and tweak any of the norms, roles, branding, or content to become your master agenda template.
 You can turn the template into a Google template in the Docs gallery OR on your choice of a shared server.
 Share it with your leadership team and start using the agenda in the next meeting.
 And, remember, we are just an email, phone call, or text away if you need clarification or assistance during this time of transition!

 P.S.
 You can keep using this agenda and these protocols once you start having in-person meetings again.
 You will be delighted with how much time you save!